Accountants Guide to Project Management

 Learning Outcomes:

 Attendance is encouraged for those accountants and admin personnel who wish to learn the challenges of the construction processes.
-Not only will the construction projects’ performance improve when accountants and PM’s work more closely together, each participant will most assuredly gain a much better understanding of construction.
-A win-win situation for all involved!
+Not only will the construction projects’ performance improve when accountants and PMs work more closely together, each participant will most assuredly gain a much better understanding of construction.

 This course is delivered in partnership between your local construction association and other associations throughout Western Canada.
 You’ll be participating in a cohort with industry peers from across these regions.